What is “Wilderness”?

 - Edward Abbey, Desert Solitaire

-Closer to home, the Porcupine Mountains are also currently under threat.
+Despite their unrivaled beauty, the Porcupine Mountains are also currently under threat.
 A Canadian company has been actively trying to build the Copperwood Mine that would endanger areas of the park, including the Presque Isle scenic corridor, which is adjacent to Lake Superior.
 While the proposal and funding for the Copperwood Mine has been voted down numerous times in Michigan’s state legislature, there is no doubt that there will be more attempts to get the mine developed, needlessly putting the Porcupine Mountains Wilderness State Park in harms way.
 To find out more and learn how you can help fight against the Copperwood Mine, visit Protect the Prokies at the link below:

 “A wilderness, in contrast with those areas where man and his works dominate the landscape, is hereby recognized as an area where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain.”